jekhokie/jekhokie.github.io/_posts/2013-01-03-random-useful-commands.markdown

 layout: post
 title:  "Random Useful Commands"
 date:   2013-01-03 08:14:08 -0400
-categories: random linux ruby osx tcpdump java jnlp memory
+categories: random linux ruby osx tcpdump java jnlp memory virtualization vmware
 ---
 This post is a bunch of random useful commands, data points, installation instructions, etc. that I've collected over the last several years.
 The data contained within this post are things that I found useful at the time, were difficult to find/fix, or are generally just useful sysadmin commands to keep around for historical lookup purposes.